 If you need more information, please contact firstname.lastname@example.org.

 Appropriate clothing and equipment are a prerequisite for participating.
 A list of required equipment will be submitted to participants.

-Additionally to the trainings mentioned above, SPI also contributes to the costs of registration for Helicopter Underwater Escape Trainings (HUET) of scientific personnel affiliated to a Swiss research institution preparing field trips in polar regions.
-The contribution of SPI is of 500.- CHF per person and needs to be duly justified by relevant fieldwork.
-Trainings eligible for support are organised by Air-Zermatt.
-More information on the trainings can be found here.
+Additionally to the training mentioned above, SPI also contributes to the costs of registration for Helicopter Underwater Escape Training (HUET) of scientific personnel affiliated to a Swiss research institution preparing field trips in polar regions.
+The contribution of SPI is of 500 CHF per person and needs to be duly justified by relevant fieldwork.
+Training eligible for support is organised by Air-Zermatt.
+Read more information about the training.